Code-Institute-Submissions/ms1_independent_artist/README.md

 #### Scope Plane

-The website will include a gallery of the artist's work to date, a biography of the artist and a facility to contact the artist.
+The website will include a gallery of the artist's work to date, snippets of a biography of the artist interspersed with the gallery and a facility to contact the artist.

 #### Structure Plane